Netflix Persuasion (2022) Trailer Review

 1957.jpg

 The Good: The highpoint of this otherwise horrible adaptation is the last scene.
-The script’s reworking of Jane's "I will be your neighbor, your nurse, your companion" line might be a little cute.
+The reworking of Jane's "I will be your neighbor, your nurse, your companion" line is sweet.

-The Bad: I used to have a theory that adaptations generally got better over time as film and TV modernized.
+The Bad: I used to think that adaptations generally got better over time as film and TV modernized.
 This one proved me wrong.
 I was surprised by how entirely unfaithful this adaptation was to the source material.
-The major points of departure: Jane and Rochester never get to the altar, they're simply interrupted by Mason during the proposal (huh?), Rochester's intentions toward Jane appear unsavory and predatory (there's an awkward scene of him coming onto Jane while he's drunk), and Jane is overly empathetic and a hopeless romantic, almost infantilizing Rochester as a tortured soul.
+Among the major points of departure: Jane and Rochester never get to the altar, they're simply interrupted by Mason during the proposal (huh?); Rochester's intentions toward Jane appear unsavory and predatory (there's an awkward scene of him coming onto Jane while he's drunk); and Jane is portrayed as a hopeless romantic who infantilizes Rochester.
 This adaptation seems like a satirical interpretation of Jane Eyre by someone who didn't enjoy the novel.
+It also screams “sexual harassment in the workplace.”

 Grade: F-